Common Causes of Failure for Electronic Components

 To reduce downtime in your facility from electronic failures, you must understand the causes of these parts breaking down and how to prevent them.
 Prevention and rapid repairs will both help you improve uptime and productivity at your facility.

-The packaging plays a critical role in protecting electronic components and holding connections with other parts.
+Packaging plays a critical role in protecting electronic components and holding connections with other parts.
 Because it is the exterior of an electronic device, the packaging encounters more environmental hazards—heat, cold, dust, impacts and scratches.
 Exposure to these factors increases on a factory floor where dust, debris and extreme temperatures can impact the integrity of the container.

 The physical structure of the packaging may fail from poor maintenance and storage.
 Common causes of cracking include temperature extremes, exposure to ultraviolet light and using corrosive chemicals.
 Mechanical shocks, vibrations or thermal shocks may also lead to problems with the packaging early in the device’s use.
-Electronic devices used in coastal areas may sustain salt spray damage or corrosion from excessive levels of humidity, particularly of metal parts.
+Electronic devices used in coastal areas may sustain salt spray damage or corrosion from excessive levels of humidity, particularly the metal parts.

 Other causes of packaging problems have their roots in the construction of the electronics.
 Gases, chemicals or humidity not adequately released from the interior could cause corrosion of the wiring.
 Just as chemicals and moisture need to stay outside the structure, they must not remain inside the casing either.
 Originating from inside the device, they can do the same level of harm to circuits as if they seeped in from the outside.